How to Play

-I have split up singles based on where the ball is hit.
+Singles are split into four distinct events based on where the ball is hit.
 Since baseball bingo is designed to require no judgment calls from the player, the hit location is defined by which fielder fields the hit.
 For the three outfield single squares (left, center, right), this player will be an outfielder.
-The infield single square means any other base hit, most likely a bunt or a grounder that an infielder could not play cleanly.
+The infield single square means any other base hit, most likely a bunt single or a grounder that an infielder could not play cleanly.
 Infield singles also include hits fielded by the pitcher or catcher.
-This design spreads the probability of getting to check off a bingo square.
-If singles were not split, the base hit square would almost always occur early in the game.
-However, getting a bingo would take longer because fewer squares would have a probability as high as the (split) singles.
+This design spreads the probability of singles, which are otherwise too common and occur early and often during the game.

 Unassisted plays apply to any out made by only one fielder regardless of how the out was recorded.
 This includes foul pop outs.